Policy and Procedure Name:

 Request>.”

-MCO receives a new medical treatment request that is not a similar or duplicate
+the MCO receives a new medical treatment request that is not a similar or

-request of a previous request pending before the BWC or the IC, the MCO shall
+duplicate request of a previous request pending before the BWC or the IC, the

-staff with BWC claims services staff to determine if the new request for
+MCO shall staff with BWC claims services staff to determine if the new request

-medical treatment is to be included or not with the current medical treatment
+for medical treatment is to be included or not with the current medical

-new medical treatment request will be addressed with the prior request, the MCO
+If the new medical treatment request will be addressed with the prior

 a) Prepare